 In ancient Rome, Emperor Julius Caesar made January 1 the beginning of the new year in 46 B.C.
 The month got its name from Janus, a god the Romans believed had two faces.
 He was believed to look both backwards into the last year and ahead into the future.
 People offered sacrifices to Janus and made promises of good behavior for the coming year.

 Making resolutions is the easy part.
-Research suggests as many as 45% of Americans say they make resolutions, but only about 8% succeed in meeting those goals.
-Some common failed resolutions include saving money, traveling to new places, volunteering, and spending more time with family.
+Nearly half of Americans say they make resolutions, but only a few succeed.
 Just because some resolutions fail doesn’t mean we should give up on them.
 After all, practice makes perfect, and this may just be the year that the promise actually sticks.